 Once the plan is in place for a project or task, the next step is to procure resources for achieving the goal.
-The resources are of various kinds; human, physical, financial, technological, raw materials, etc. It also involves developing a productive relationship between the resources to achieve organizational goals in the most efficient manner.
+The resources are of various kinds; human, physical, financial, technological, raw materials, etc. It also involves developing a productive relationship between the resources to achieve organizational goals most efficiently in the most efficient manner.
 As a process, organizing involves:

 Identifying activities to be performed.

 Group the activities into different departments.

 Identifying responsible people for the activities and delegating authority.

 Directing is an interpersonal aspect of management that deals with guiding, motivating, influencing, and supervising subordinates.
 It has 3 elements:

 It is the act of watching and directing the workers.

 Management needs to infuse subordinates with zeal and passion for their work.
 They could use positive, negative, monetary, or non-monetary incentives to achieve this.